 And I remember thinking I wish there was a word for this.
 But how can there be for such a sparkly, stardusty concept that we can’t even hold in our hands?
 Could we ever find letters to capture it on paper?

-But then just like that, I heard a woman recently say the word out loud, as if it was always there.
+But then just like that, I heard a woman recently say the word out loud.
 She was speaking about healing and spaces and pauses in music and life, and she said there’s a Japanese word for this.
 It’s Ma..And as soon as she said it, I thought, yes!
-That’s it! it just felt like another Ma moment.
-Like it was always there. its simplicity but specific pronunciation, with the emphasis on the ‘a’ sounded so right.
-Thank you Masami Covey.
+That’s it!
+That in itself just felt like another Ma moment.
+Like it was always there.
+It fit perfectly. its simplicity, but specific pronunciation, with the emphasis on the ‘a’ sounded so right.
+Thank you Masami Covey for teaching me the word.

 I believe that Ma moments are those that are carved out to get us present, to make us feel the moment, to use our senses rather than our minds.
 I think Ma moments are all around us, and we have the opportunity to make sure to make the space for them.
 But when we are running around so much, carrying around our never ending to-do lists of what we think ‘needs’ to get done, we miss out on the Ma moments.
 We don’t acknowledge them, or breathe them in.